CyberGen49/discord-chatgpt/README.md

     1. Go to the "Bot" tab and create a new bot
     1. Copy the bot token and paste it in the `discord.token` config field
     1. Scroll down and make sure "Message content intent" is on
-    1. Go to the "OAuth2" tab, then to "URL Generator"
-    1. Check "Bot", then copy the generated URL
-    1. Open a new tab, paste the URL, and navigate to it
-    1. Follow the instructions to add the bot to your server
 1. Set your Discord user ID in the `discord.owner_id` config field.
 1. Make any other changes to the config file ([see below](#configuration)), then save it.
 1. Create the message database by running `sqlite3 main.db ".read schema.sql".`